-- Ability to manage and implement project mitigation requirements, staffing of cultural resources staff, coordinate with project team and construction supervisors, and maintain schedules as it relates to project progress.
+- Ability to manage and implement project mitigation requirements, organizing of cultural resources staff, coordinating with project team and construction supervisors, and maintaining schedules as it relates to project progress.

-- Demonstrates general understanding of CEQA/NEPA and Section 106 to provide guidance to clients and team members.
+- Demonstrates general understanding of CEQA/NEPA to provide guidance to clients and team members.